xvrzhao/site-monitor/README.md

 Availability Monitor for websites or HTTP services.

 ## Features
-- Support multiple parameter settings to meet monitoring requirements
+- Support multiple flag settings to meet monitoring requirements
-- Real-time status information
+- Real-time website status information
 - Email notification when the website is unhealthy

 ## Installation